More Perfect Union (media organization)

-More Perfect Union is a progressive non-profit news media organization founded in February 2021 by Faiz Shakir.
+More Perfect Union (MPU) is a progressive non-profit news media organization founded in February 2021 by Faiz Shakir.
 The outlet, named after a phrase in the U.S. Constitution, specializes in video reporting and opinion coverage about the American labor movement, economic policy, and corporate accountability.
-The aim of the news outlet is "building power for the working class."
+The aim of the news outlet is "building power for the working class".

 It received the Sidney Award in 2021 for coverage of the Frito-Lay strike, and its explainer series The Class Room won a Hillman Prize in 2023 for opinion journalism.
-In June 2025, More Perfect Union won an Emmy Award for Outstanding News Discussion & Analysis.
+More Perfect Union also won the News and Documentary Emmy Award for Outstanding News Discussion & Analysis in both 2025 and 2026.

 Activities

 Snack company strikes

 In August 2021, More Perfect Union won the Sidney Award for its coverage of the Frito-Lay strike.
 "MPU was the first national outlet to cover the strike," the Sidney Hillman Foundation wrote in awarding the prize.
-"They published dispatches from the ground over a three-week period which collectively generated over 4 million views and spurred follow-on coverage by outlets such as The New York Times, The Washington Post, CNN, and NPR. ...
-After a three-week strike, Frito's Topeka plant struck an agreement to end the forced 7-day workweeks and so-called 'suicide shifts', which gave workers only 8 hours of break between shifts."
+"They published dispatches from the ground over a three-week period which collectively generated over 4 million views and spurred follow-on coverage by outlets such as The New York Times, The Washington Post, CNN, and NPR...After a three-week strike, Frito's Topeka plant struck an agreement to end the forced 7-day workweeks and so-called 'suicide shifts', which gave workers only 8 hours of break between shifts."

 Also in August 2021, More Perfect Union confirmed with actor Danny DeVito that he had been stripped of his verified status on Twitter after he tweeted a message of solidarity to striking Nabisco workers: "No Contracts No Snacks."
 The news spread widely and contributed to DeVito and his rallying cry becoming popular labor memes.

 The Class Room

 In November 2021, More Perfect Union launched an explainer series called The Class Room.
 It is "aimed at providing a left-wing answer to PragerU, a YouTube titan of right-wing ideology," the New York Times reported.

-In 2023, The Class Room was awarded the Hillman Prize for Opinion and Analysis.